codedribbler/Taste-Bots/README.md

 ![alt text](/Image/alfredo.jpg)

-Customer reviews are a critical success metric for a lot of businesses espically in restaurant business where it has the power to drive its fate .
-The business team of a restaurant uses the reviews to gauge performance and potential.
-The customers depend on the reviews, from deciding whether to visit a restaurant to what to expect .
+Customer reviews are a critical success metric for a lot of businesses especially in the restaurant business where it has the power to drive its fate.
+The business team of a restaurant uses reviews to gauge performance and potential.
+The customers depend on the reviews, from deciding whether to visit a restaurant to what to expect.

-There are a lot of amazing platforms which cater to this need such as Zomato , Yelp ,Google etc. to name a few, which make it very easy for people to read and post reviews .
-Thus there are huge bank of reviews .
+There are a lot of amazing platforms which cater to this need such as Zomato, Yelp, Google etc. to name a few, which make it very easy for people to read and post reviews.
+Thus there are a huge bank of reviews.

-But with heaps of reviews available, it is impossible for customers to read so many reviews and then decide which place to choose .
+But with heaps of reviews available, it is impossible for customers to read so many reviews and then decide which place to choose.
 Even for the business people reading the reviews manually and analyze is a drudgery.
 This is when Taste Bots comes to their rescue.
-Taste  Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them.
+Taste  Bots uses Natural Language Processing techniques on the Restaurant reviews and makes sense of them.

 The solutions Taste Bots provide are -: